peopledoc/vault-cli/README.rst

 State
 -----

-The package is young but supported, alive, we're mindful of deprecations through semantic versionning, and accepting bug reports and feature requests.
+The package is young but supported and alive.
+We're mindful of deprecations through semantic versionning and accepting bug reports and feature requests.

 ..
 Below this line is content specific to the README that will not appear in the doc.
 .. end-of-index-doc